artyom/ende/README.md

 	Usage:
 	  -in="": path to plaintext file to encrypt
 	  -key="": path to public key in PEM format
-	  -out="": path to encrypted file to create (should not exist)
+	  -out="": path to encrypted file to write

 `decrypt` usage: